JSethCreates/python-tool-trailhound/README.md

 #    TrailHound

-TrailHound is a simple desktop tool to help you **check your local media folders for missing trailers and download them from YouTube**.
+TrailHound is a simple desktop tool to help you **check your media folders for missing trailers and download them from YouTube**.

 It uses [`yt-dlp`](https://github.com/yt-dlp/yt-dlp) behind the scenes to handle searches, downloads, and trimming.
 You can also optionally use your own YouTube API key for faster searching.